Cellulose acetate film: Preservation and storage

 Microenvironments—the conditions inside an enclosure—can also affect the condition of cellulose acetate film.
 Enclosures that are breathable or that contain an acid absorbent are instrumental in reducing the rate of decay due to vinegar syndrome.
 Sealed metal containers can trap the decay products released by the film, promoting the spread of vinegar syndrome.

 Rescuing damaged film

 During early stages of decay, the film content can be rescued by transferring it to new film stock.
 Once the film becomes too brittle or the shrinkage is excessive, it cannot be copied.
 Because the gelatin emulsion usually stays intact during the degradation process, it is possible to save the image on sheet film using solvents to dissolve the base off the emulsion.
 Once the emulsion has been freed from the shrunken support, it can be photographed or transferred to a new support.
 Because of the solvents used, this is a delicate and potentially hazardous procedure and is an expensive process for a large collection.
 Degraded motion picture film cannot be restored in this way, but sheet films often can.

-Digitization is now the best way to preserve the contents of cellulose acetate film.
-Current standards now allow for scanning at more than ample resolution to produce a copy of the same picture and sound quality as the original.
-Transfer processes at 10K (pixel) resolution are not uncommon.
-Transferring is now done without film-damaging sprocket transport, hence, the original film stock suffers little, if any, damage.
-The Godfather trilogy is one of the best and earliest examples of full resolution digital transfer and ultimate restoration.
-This seminal project was completed several years ago, and the process has significantly improved since then.

-"4K" digital resolution, often available for home viewing, will deliver quality equal to an original analogue 35 mm film.
-The 10K transfer resolution standard seems to accommodate most, or all 65 mm - 75 mm wide-screen variants.
-These film variants were developed in the 1950s and 1960s, (e.g., Spectra-vision, Vista-Vision, CinémaScope, etc.)